-Bursting with vibrant spring vegetables, Slow Cooker Spring Veggie Coconut Curry is easy to pull together and is the perfect dinner, any night of the week.
+Bursting with vibrant vegetables, Slow Cooker Veggie Coconut Curry is easy to pull together and is the perfect dinner, any night of the week.

 Thai curry is one of our favorite takeout meals.
 I mean, between the creamy coconut sauce and the salty-sweet-spicy combo, what’s not to love?

-As much as I like takeout, these days I much prefer making my own version at home, as I can control the quality of ingredients and bulk things up with tons of veggies.
+As much as I like takeout, these days I much prefer making my own version at home, as I can control the ingredients and bulk things up with tons of veggies.

-For this recipe, I’ve provided a stripped-down sauce that’s super easy to throw together and that doesn’t require a ton of crazy ingredients.
+For this recipe, I’ve provided a stripped-down sauce that’s super easy to throw together and that doesn’t require too many specialty ingredients.

-You will need red curry paste and fish sauce (or tamari, for a vegetarian version), both of which are available at most regular grocery stores.
+You will need red curry paste and fish sauce (be sure to use vegan fish sauce to keep this recipe both vegetarian and vegan), both of which are available at most regular grocery stores.

 PS – If you love this easy crockpot soup, I think you’ll really like this collection of vegetarian slow cooker recipes too!